 Yes, and you will be given the opportunity to update your budget each time you apply.
 The application opens on August 1st for the upcoming academic year.

 What is the deadline to apply for McGill financial aid?

 The deadline to apply for an Entrance Bursary is 30 days from the date of formal acceptance to the University or June 30th whichever comes first.

-Commencing in March, entrance bursary applicants are notified within 2-3 weeks of submitting an application.
+Entrance bursary applicants are notified within 2-3 weeks of submitting an application.
 In-Course Financial Aid applicants are notified of the decision within 2-3 weeks.
 Be sure to 'go back to your app' frequently for important updates and decisions.
 Please see important information for students applying for in-course financial aid for details.

 When do I have to repay a McGill loan?

 Your due date is specified on your McGill loan contract.
-If you have other queries, contact Carol Pisimisis in the Student Accounts Office at 514-398-3902 or loansadmin.finserv [at] mcgill.ca (via email.)
+If you have other queries, you may contact the Student Accounts Loans Administrator either by phone at 514-398-3902 or loansadmin.finserv [at] mcgill.ca (via email.)

 Full-time degree students at McGill who are unable to repay their McGill loan by the due date, may request an extension to their due date by submitting a Loan Extension application through the Financial Aid menu on Minerva.

 What is the interest rate of a McGill loan?

 McGill loans are interest-free until the due date and most loans carry a 3% interest rate after that.
 Check your McGill loan contract or contact Carol Pisimisis at the Student Accounts Office at 514-398-3902.